 The Bank has published an interim list of CSDs that will provide CSD services in the UK using transitional provisions if the UK leaves the EU with no implementation period.
 This is an interim list as of the date of publication listed in the document.
 It is subject to change and will be updated periodically over the coming months.
 The final list will be published on the Bank’s website after exit day if the UK leaves the EU with no implementation period.

 Any enquiries should be directed to CSDemail@example.com, along with a contact name and details for further discussion.

 Applying to receive UK settlement finality protection

-On 31 October 2018, HM Treasury published legislation which sets out how overseas CCPs, CSDs and payment systems can benefit from UK settlement finality designation.
-In parallel, the Bank published on 6 November 2018 a letter asking EEA systems to indicate whether they will formally notify their intention to enter the temporary SFD designation regime, to continue to benefit from UK settlement finality protection in advance of permanent designation being granted.
+On 6 November 2018, the Bank published a letter asking EEA systems to provide an indication of their intention to enter the temporary Settlement Finality designation regime, to continue to receive UK settlement finality protection in advance of permanent designation being granted.
 This letter follows a previous letter sent on 24 July 2018.

 Any queries from systems or their users regarding this process should be sent to SFD-Enquiries@bankofengland.co.uk.

 Central banks receiving settlement finality protection for securities held as collateral security

 The statutory instrument referred in the UK settlement finality protection section above also sets out how the Bank may notify HM Treasury of the non-UK central banks that will receive protection against UK insolvency law challenges in relation to their central bank functions.